 IFN-β (SNG001) in COPD

 Exacerbations of COPD are defined as the worsening of COPD symptoms beyond normal day-to-day variations and are associated with irreversible loss of lung function and, therefore, accelerated disease progression.
-Exacerbations severely impact on the patient’s quality of life (patients typically take a number of weeks to recover) and are a major healthcare burden, and are the second most common cause of emergency admissions to hospital1.
+Exacerbations severely impact on the patient’s quality of life (patients typically take a number of weeks to recover) and are a major healthcare burden and are the second most common cause of emergency admissions to hospital in England1.
 Exacerbations are currently treated with oral corticosteroids and antibiotics.
 Systemic administration of corticosteroids is associated with unwanted side effects and there is a drive to reduce antibiotic usage.

 Interferon beta is a naturally-occurring protein that orchestrates the body’s anti-viral defences.
 We have shown in in vitro models (see Figure 1 below) that interferon beta protects the lung cells of COPD patients when infected with viruses that cause exacerbations.
 SNG001 is a formulation of interferon beta delivered to the lung using a nebuliser.